PrismXNetwork/PrismX/README.md

   [![GitHub](https://img.shields.io/badge/GitHub-PrismXNetwork-blue)](https://github.com/PrismXNetwork/PrismX)
 </div>

-## 🔒 Overview

-PrismX is a decentralized privacy platform built on the Solana blockchain, focusing on providing robust privacy solutions through advanced pattern generation and management.
-The platform enables users to maintain their privacy while interacting with blockchain networks and decentralized applications.
+PrismX Network is a decentralized privacy-enhancing platform that leverages blockchain technology to create a distributed network of privacy patterns.
+The platform enables users to contribute their browsing data to generate privacy patterns while earning rewards in the form of $PRX tokens.

-### Key Features
+## Features

 - **Privacy Pattern Generation**: Advanced algorithms for generating and managing privacy patterns
 - **Pattern Effectiveness Tracking**: Real-time monitoring and validation of privacy patterns